Thomas Carr1

 Elizabeth Mercer was the daughter of Richard Mercer and Elizabeth Godbey.1 She married Hugh Carleton, 1st and last Viscount Carleton of Clare, son of Francis Carleton and Rebecca Lawton, on 2 August 1766.1 She died on 27 May 1794.1

-From 2 August 1766, her married name became Carleton.1 As a result of her marriage, Elizabeth Mercer was styled as Baroness Carleton of Anner on 17 September 1789.
+From 2 August 1766, her married name became Carleton.1 After her marriage, Elizabeth Mercer was styled as Baroness Carleton of Anner on 17 September 1789.

 Citations